Seasoned Firewood VS Kiln Dried Firewood

 Creosote

 Firewood with a high moisture content has been proven to cause creosote to build up at an accelerated rate in the chimney.
-So, buying less expensive wood will be heavier to carry and handle, will burn poorly and be a cause of chimney fires.
+So, buying less expensive wood will make it heavier to carry and handle, burn poorly, and cause chimney fires if not cleaned often.
 One fresh-cut cord of oak may contain enough water to nearly fill six 55-gallon drums.
 The water content in the wood determines how much heat the fire puts out and how much creosote will build up in your chimney.

 Avoid these hassles at all costs!
 When you get cold, you'll be miserable if your firewood does not produce the heat you need.
 Well-seasoned, kiln-dried firewood produces pleasant, trouble-free heat.
 We both take the water out of the wood and the hassle out of getting the amount you want to be placed right where you want it when you want it.